developerSid/KubernetesKluster/Certificates/README.md

    * _If a client certificate is presented and verified, the common name of the subject is used as the user name for the request_
      * The above means that each client cert generated for each kubelet running in the system will need to have a unique common name to help name the actual node.
-This is must be why in Kubernetes the Hard Way certs are generated for each node.
+This must be why in Kubernetes the Hard Way certs are generated for each node.
 Since the CA determines if a client is trusted or not.